-The scientists in the Basic Research domain aim to identify new avenues for the design of diagnostic, preventative and therapeutic strategies to tackle cardiovascular disease, diabetes and its complications.
+The scientists in the Discovery and Preclinical Domain aim to identify new avenues for the design of diagnostic, preventative and therapeutic strategies to tackle cardiovascular disease, diabetes and its complications.
 They aim to understand the cellular mechanisms of disease, biomarkers in the progression of disease and the pathways of gene expression.

 A key focus of this domain is on translating exciting discoveries in the laboratory to clinical care.